 One of the most frequent errors is simply underestimating how much power your business actually uses.
 It’s easy to tally up the running wattage of your essential equipment and call it a day, but this overlooks a critical factor: surge capacity.
 Many pieces of commercial equipment, especially those with large motors like HVAC systems or refrigerators, require a significant jolt of extra power just to start up.
 A generator that’s too small will struggle with this peak demand and may fail or trip a breaker.
 A good rule of thumb is to add a 25% reserve to your total calculation to handle these surges and ensure your Generac generators operate smoothly.

-Choosing a Generator That’s Too Large or Too Small
+Mistake #2: Choosing a Generator That’s Too Big or Too Small

 While under-sizing is a problem, over-sizing can be just as damaging.
 It’s a common misconception that bigger is always better, but an oversized generator is inefficient.
 It will run at a low load, burning more fuel than necessary per kilowatt produced and potentially leading to premature wear and tear on the engine.
 On the other hand, a generator that’s too small can overheat, damage your connected equipment, and fail to provide enough power for critical safety systems.
 The goal is to find the sweet spot.
 Proper sizing ensures your generator runs efficiently, saves you money on fuel, and protects both the generator and your valuable equipment during a commercial generator installation.